outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - example: 'what function in the software caused the problem' assumes that the stack variable is a constant ('software' part of the stack), when really other variable values should be examined

   - generating error types
+    - apply core structures to problem components
+      - lack error type
+        - lack of resource
+          - lack of dependency
-    - apply definitions of error components
+    - apply definitions of error/problem components
+      - apply functions that can generate an error type according to its definition
         - incorrect: apply changes to variables to generate incorrect values
         - imbalance: apply distribution function to create imbalance of a resource
-    - apply core structures to definitions of functional/stable/optimal states
-      - 'requirements fulfilled' -> change requirements to create error types like imbalances or lacks
-    - generate error types by applying distortion functions to an origin optimal or stable (error-free) state(s) to generate deviations from optimal state
       - apply core functions of error types to problem space objects or interface objects
         - apply core change functions to:
           - structure/position/format
           - data
+    - apply definitions of optimal/solution components
-    - apply core structures to problem components
+      - apply core structures to definitions of solution (functional/stable/optimal) states
-      - lack error type
-        - lack of resource
-          - lack of dependency
+        - 'requirements fulfilled': change requirements to create error types like imbalances or lacks
+        - 'functionality working': break functionality
+        - 'stable system': overwhelm the system
+        - 'optimal system': solution metric unfulfilled
+      - generate error types by applying distortion functions to an origin optimal or stable (error-free) state(s) to generate deviations from optimal state

   - apply insight paths to generate other insight paths (such as a solution automation workflow)
     - example: